btq-ag/Leonne/Documentation/README.md

 ### 2.1 Discrete Consensus Networks

-We model a network of nodes as a discrete set residing in a metric space $(M,\rho)$, where each node set $N\subset M$ is a compact subset.
+We model a network of nodes as a discrete set residing in a metric space $$(M,\rho)$$, where each node set $N\subset M$ is a compact subset.
 The metric encodes trust relationships between nodes:

 $$
   \rho(x,y)\;=\;\text{distrust of node }x\text{ in }y